ISI Essential Science IndicatorsSM Names VAW a Rising Star

 |Kellie Lynch||University of Texas at San Antonio, USA|

 |Elizabeth Miller||University of Pittsburgh Medical Center, USA|

 |Susan Miller||University of Delaware, USA|

-Obtaining permission for any quoted or reprinted material that requires permission, and paying any and all associated fees, is the responsibility of the author.
+It is the responsibility of the author to obtain permission for any quoted or reprinted material that requires permission and pay any and all associated fees.
 Submission of a manuscript implies commitment to publish in the journal.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar form or with substantially similar content.
-Authors in doubt about what constitutes prior publication should consult the Editor email@example.com.
+Authors in doubt about what constitutes prior publication should consult Editor Claire Renzetti, email@example.com.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using the services offered by SAGE Language Services.
 Visit SAGE Author Services on our Journal Author Gateway for further information.

 There are no fees to submit or publish in this journal.
 If you or your funder wish your article to be freely available online to nonsubscribers immediately upon publication (gold open access), you can opt for it to be included in SAGE Choice, subject to the payment of a publication fee.
 The manuscript submission and peer review procedure is unchanged.
 On acceptance of your article, you will be asked to let SAGE know directly if you are choosing SAGE Choice.
 To check journal eligibility and the publication fee, please visit SAGE Choice.
 For more information on open access options and compliance at SAGE, including self/author archiving deposits (green open access) visit SAGE Publishing Policies on our Journal Author Gateway.